jordanpatton/jsonp-sandbox/README.md

 1. Open the [client](http://localhost:3001).
 2. Open your browser console and inspect your network traffic.
-3. Click the `Inject` button.
+3. Click the `Request` button.

 ### Expected Results

-The following things will happen _very_ quickly when you click `Inject`:
+The following things will happen _very_ quickly when you click `Request`:

 1. Browser adds a `script` node to the DOM.
 2. Browser requests a cross-origin file from the [server](http://localhost:3000/dynamic.js).